 Also an important food plant is oak.
 It is also eaten by a lot of stick insects and leaf insects, for example Phyllium sp.
 Phillipines and Extatosoma tiaratum.
 The leaves do not stay green in winter, so it is not a food source all year round.

 Privet is eaten by some stick insects, for example Peruphasma schultei, and it is the main food source for caterpillars like Samia cynthia.
+It stays green in winter.

 The leaves of rose bushes are eaten by many stick insects, mostly by species that also eat bramble.
-Do not feed rose leaves that are bought in stores, because these are sprayed with insecticide.
+Do not feed rose leaves that are bought in stores, because these are often sprayed with insecticide.

 Some species of stick insect can live exclusively on ivy, but not all species do.
 Ivy is an easy food source because it stays evergreen and can be easily found.
+There are very few species that can live solely on ivy.
+The most common stick insect, the Indian Stick Insects, does do well on a diet of just ivy leaves.